ElliottDyson/OSGA/README.md

 ## How to use

-Run the "install requirements.bat" file to install the required Python dependencies for running the server.
+Run the "install requirements.bat" file to install the required Python dependencies.

 Run "start.bat" to start the servers up (frontend and backend).